BioData-Club/Friendly-Intro-to-R/README.md

 # Rstats_4_n00bs
-DR and LW make a plan to teach the n00bs some simple analysis in R in a 45 minute code-along workshop.
+Danielle and Lilly reach a very Friendly Intro to R.

+This is an aproxiamtely 45 minute code-along workshop.

 Start with the Intro.Rmd file, that's our presentation with some R basics and resources.